Trends TA-10.2, Wadia 151, Jeff Rowland 102 and OEM ICE Power module compared

 The OEM module has a strange sound signature.
 On the one hand it is extremely refined and transparent; on the other hand it sounds closed in, too smooth, too warm and as though it is lacking resolution.
 But it is in fact very finely detailed.
 It is just that it sounds very warm.
 The effect is almost like listening to an amplifier in an unfurnished room with hard floors, compared to the same amp in a room with lots of drapery and carpeting.
 There’s no detail lost in the process but the result can be a bit too camouflaged.
 But the module has oodles of power and when you crank up the volume you can really scare yourself with the sheer power present.
 The bass is warm but much tighter than the Wadia’s and also better articulated.
 Overall the module is also more transparent than the Wadia but in spite of all its transparency and refinement, it also sounded somehow cleaner, colder and overall more boring than the Wadia which displayed much more charm.
 Technically very flawless and with very good bass articulation and extension, state of the art treble, which was at once fluid, highly resolved and airy, still I found the module to sound unconvincing in a musical sense.
 The Trends, on the other hand, may be colder and leaner but it is much more engaging and gets your feet tapping.

 Jeff Rowland 102

-The analogue audio signal input interface is intended for balanced signal routing for best performance.
+The analog audio signal input interface is intended for balanced signal routing for best performance.
 However, a single-ended audio input interface can be configured by shorting the negative signal input to ground.